Attorney Says Yarmouth Police Sgt.'s Accused Killer Shouldn't Face First Degree Murder Charge

+Jury selection began Monday for Latanowich, who was escorted into court by police in handcuffs and a suit.
+Gannon’s family was also present.

-Jury selection at Barnstable Superior Court is expected to take about a week, with 50 potential jurors expected to be called each day.
-Testimonies are expected to begin next Monday.
+Jury selection at Barnstable Superior Court was expected to take about a week, with 50 potential jurors expected to be called each day.
+Testimony is expected to begin next Monday and the trial could last for the entire month.

 Our redesigned local news and weather app is live!
 Download it for iOS or Android — and sign up for alerts.